 In their strangely formed natural cave, you will find lava beds for each and every one of the Yule lads with their personal belongings.
 It is fun poking around in there looking at all their stuff - as long as they don't come back to find you in their cave - poking around going through their stuff!!

 Inside the cave is a kitchen and you can find their laundry hanging up to dry, so it seems like they just popped out and could be back any minute now.

-You will find a beautiful view-dial by Dimmuborgir parking lot.
-Where ever I travel in Iceland I look for view-dials.
-The designer of this view-dial is Jakob Hálfdanarson, my father-in-law (see my photo below), and it was erected by Náttúruverndarráð (Wildlife Conservation), Skútustaðahreppur rural district and Landgræðslan (Soil Conservation Service of Iceland).
+You will find a beautiful view-dial by the Dimmuborgir parking lot.
+Where ever I travel in Iceland, I look for view-dials.
+The designer of this view-dial is Jakob Hálfdanarson, my father-in-law (see my photo below), and it was erected by Náttúruverndarráð (Wildlife Conservation), Skútustaðahreppur rural district and Landgræðslan (Soil Conservation Service of Iceland) in 1990.

 But then something else happened, some people have started to ruin these beautiful and very expensive view-dials by scratching their names or initials on the shiny chrome plate!
 Why people do this is beyond me and I wish there was a way to stop this from happening, so we can keep our beautiful view-dials intact for years and decades to come.

 The view-dial at Dimmuborgir